Making satisfactory progress in each course

 Some schools publish course grade distributions on the web while many do not.
 Because of the hit-or-miss nature of such data, we cannot come up with a comparison group as we did in the previous section.

 The absence of a reasonable comparison group for course grade data means that choosing a benchmark for success is difficult.
-For these purposes, we have set a target for % of successful course completion at 93.3% while the target for unsuccessful course completion would be the remaining 6.7%.
+For these purposes, we have set a target for percentage of successful course completion at not less than 93.3% while the target for unsuccessful course completion would be the balance of not more than 6.7%.